The responsibilities and experience of our Board of Directors and Group Management Committee.

 He is a Member of the Safety, Health, Environment and Security Committee.

-Mr Joyce is a Director of the Business Council of Australia and a Member of the International Air Transport Association's Board of Governors, having served as Chairman from 2012 to 2013.
+Mr Joyce is a Director of the Business Council of Australia, a Member of the International Air Transport Association’s Board of Governors, having served as Chairman from 2012 to 2013 and a Director of the Museum of Contemporary Art Australia.
 He is also a Director of a number of controlled entities of the Qantas Group.

 BA, LLB | Independent Non-Executive Director